xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

    * the percentile rank of `Tension_Code(m_obs)` for the observed standard code,
    * the gap between `Tension_Code(m_obs)` and the minimum tension observed in the libraries.

-3. Repeat computations across increasing library sizes or more refined generating procedures, forming a sequence of encodings `Encode(k)`.
+3. Repeat computations across increasing library sizes or more refined generating procedures, forming a sequence of refinements `Encode(k)` consistent with the same encoding class.

-*Metrics:*
+Metrics:

 * `rank_code`: percentile rank of `Tension_Code(m_obs)` in each `Encode(k)`.
 * `gap_best`: difference between `Tension_Code(m_obs)` and the lowest observed tension at each `k`.
 * `stability_index`: variation in `rank_code` and `gap_best` as `k` increases.

-*Falsification conditions:*
+Falsification conditions:

-* If for all reasonable encodings `Encode(k)` that respect fairness constraints:
+* If for all reasonable encodings `Encode(k)` that respect the fairness constraints and belong to the same encoding class:

   * `rank_code` never departs significantly from the middle of the distribution,
   * and `gap_best` remains small,

-    then the current definition of `Tension_Code` is judged non-discriminative for Q072 and considered falsified as a useful TU encoding.
+  then the current definition of `Tension_Code` is judged non-discriminative for Q072 and considered falsified as a useful TU encoding at this level.

-* If small, unmotivated changes in thresholds or weights cause `rank_code` to move from typical to highly exceptional regimes, the encoding is considered unstable and rejected at this level of analysis.
+* If small, unmotivated changes in thresholds or weights within one element of `W` cause `rank_code` to move from typical to highly exceptional regimes, the encoding is considered unstable and rejected at this level of analysis.

-These falsifications concern the TU encoding of consistency tension, not the biological existence or non-existence of particular origin mechanisms.

-*Semantics implementation note:*
+Semantics implementation note:

-All observables and tension scores are computed using the same hybrid treatment of discrete code structure and continuous cost and error parameters implied by Block 0.
-No alternative semantics category is introduced here.
+* All observables and tension scores are computed using the same hybrid treatment of discrete code structure and continuous cost and error parameters implied by Section 0 and recorded in `Semantics: hybrid` in the header.

-*Boundary note:*

-Falsifying TU encoding != solving canonical statement.
-This experiment can reject or refine specific definitions of Tension_Code and fair libraries, but it does not by itself explain how the genetic code originated.
+* No alternative semantics category is introduced here.

+Boundary note:

+* Falsifying a particular TU encoding for Q072 in this experiment does not solve the canonical origin-of-code problem.
+* Results of this experiment only support or rule out specific encodings inside the Q072 encoding class.
+They do not by themselves provide a biological mechanism, and they do not constrain other TU problems.

 ---

 ### Experiment 2: Evolutionary accessibility under local moves

-*Goal:*
+Goal:

-Test whether simple local move dynamics in code space naturally lead to codes with low consistency tension, and whether the standard code lies in an accessible low-tension region.
+* Test whether simple local move dynamics in code space naturally lead to codes with low consistency tension, and whether the standard code lies in an accessible low-tension region.

-*Setup:*
+Setup:

 * Define a class of local move rules:

-  * for example, single reassignment of a codon from one amino acid to another, subject to viability constraints (such as preserving essential codons and avoiding catastrophic error patterns).
+  * for example, single reassignment of a codon from one amino acid to another, subject to viability constraints such as preserving essential codons and avoiding catastrophic error patterns.

 * Choose:

-  * one or more initial code ensembles (for example simple, chemically biased starting codes),
+  * one or more initial code ensembles, for example simple, chemically biased starting codes,
   * a fixed error and cost environment consistent with origin-of-life scenarios.

-* Use the same `Library_chem_constrained` as a background ensemble for comparison.
+* Use the same `Library_chem_constrained` as a background ensemble for comparison, as specified in `L` for the encoding.

-*Protocol:*
+Protocol:

 1. Generate many trajectories in code space:

    * For each trajectory:

      * start from an initial code sampled from a specified ensemble,
-     * iteratively apply local moves chosen by a simple rule (such as random moves filtered by viability).
+     * iteratively apply local moves chosen by a simple rule, such as random moves filtered by viability constraints.

 2. For each visited code along each trajectory, compute: